 Other relevant factors the court may consider when making parenting arrangements are the parents' express wishes, the parents' willingness to communicate and cooperate, whether there have been problems such as domestic violence that make it unwise to allow parenting time, the parents' history of caring for the child, the child's relationship to each parent and his or her siblings, the fitness of the parents, the parents' abilities to meet the child's needs, the number of children the parents have, and the child's wishes if the child is mature enough and has an informed opinion.

 Sometimes, grandparents wish to get involved in the parenting schedule, particularly when one parent gets sole custody with no involvement by the other parent, or one parent passes away.
 Grandparents in New Jersey may ask the court for visitation with their grandchildren.
 Over the past years, the pendulum has swung to the other end and, a grandparents’ rights to compel the visitation against the wishes of the child’s natural parent(s) has been significantly constrained based on recent case law.
 They will need to show visitation is in the best interests of the child by a preponderance of the evidence.

 At Goldstein Law Group, our family law lawyers have strong ties to the Ocean County community.
 Often, divorcing or separating parents want what is best for their children but strongly disagree on what would be in their best interests.
 One of the most painful aspects of divorce can be the change in how much time each parent can spend with his or her child.
 We understand how difficult this is, and we work with our clients to procure the most satisfactory arrangement possible under the circumstances.
 Our main office is located in Old Bridge, and we have a satellite office in Freehold.
 Many of our clients come from East Brunswick, Manalapan, and Red Bank.
-Contact us at 732-967-6777 or via our online form.
+Contact our Ocean County family law attorneys at 732-967-6777 or via our online form.